AbdullahAdeebx/whisper/README.md

 ## Configuration

-Set your Groq API key as an environment variable:
+Set your Groq API key as an environment variable.
+You can get a free API key from [Groq](https://groq.com).

 ### Linux
 ```bash